 Mr. Lee has been a member of our Board of Directors since March 2018.
-Since January 2003, he has been a general partner of Hatteras Venture Partners, LLC, a venture capital fund focusing on life science companies since January 2003.
+Since January 2003, he has been a general partner of Hatteras Venture Partners, LLC, a venture capital fund focusing on life science companies.
 Previously he was president of A.M.
 Pappas & Associates, LLC, following 29 years with Ernst & Young LLP, where he was most recently managing director of the firm's health sciences corporate finance group.
-Mr. Lee serves on the boards of Aralez Pharmaceuticals, Inc. (NASDAQ: ARLZ) and BioCryst Pharmaceuticals Inc. (NASDAQ: BCRX).
-Previously, Mr. Lee has served on the boards of several private companies and public companies, including Abgenix, Inc. (NASDAQ: ABGX, acquired by Amgen, Inc.), CV Therapeutics Inc. (NASDAQ: CVTX, acquired by Gilead Sciences, Inc.),
+Mr. Lee serves on the board of directors of Old API Wind-down Ltd. (f/k/a Aralez

-Inspire Pharmaceuticals, Inc. (NASDAQ: ISPH, acquired by Merck &Co., Inc.), Maxygen, Inc. (NASDAQ: MAXY, dissolved), OSI Pharmaceuticals, Inc. (NASDAQ: OSIP, acquired by Astellas Pharma Inc.).
+Pharmaceuticals Inc. (NASDAQ: ARLZ), which began voluntary bankruptcy proceedings in Canada and filed for Chapter 11 bankruptcy in the United States in August 2018) and BioCryst Pharmaceuticals, Inc. (NASDAQ: BCRX).
+Previously, Mr. Lee served on the boards of several private and public companies, including Abgenix, Inc. (NASDAQ: ABGX, acquired by Amgen, Inc.), CV Therapeutics Inc. (NASDAQ: CVTX, acquired by Gilead Sciences, Inc. (NASDAQ: GILD)), Inspire Pharmaceuticals, Inc. (NASDAQ: ISPH, acquired by Merck &Co., Inc. NYSE: MRK), Maxygen, Inc. (NASDAQ: MAXY, dissolved) and OSI Pharmaceuticals, Inc. (NASDAQ: OSIP, acquired by Astellas Pharma Inc. (OTC: ALPMY)).
 Mr. Lee received a B.A. from Lenoir-Rhyne College and an M.B.A. from the University of North Carolina at Chapel Hill.